ygoe/MiniWebCompiler/README.md

 **Note:** None of this applies when installing Mini Web Compiler from the setup package.

 * Install Node.js for Windows from https://nodejs.org
-* (*) Install babel-cli: `npm install babel-cli -g` (This is the outdated v6, see warning above.)
-* (*) Patch babel-cli as in https://github.com/babel/babel/issues/3940#issuecomment-365911189
-* (*) Install babel-preset-env: `npm install babel-preset-env -g`
-* (*) Install babel-preset-minify: `npm install babel-preset-minify -g`
 * Install csso: `npm install csso-cli -g` (See note below)
 * Install rollup: `npm install rollup -g`
 * Install rollup-plugin-sourcemaps: `npm install rollup-plugin-sourcemaps -g`
 * Install uglify-es: `npm install uglify-js -g`
 * Install sass: `npm install sass -g`

-The steps marked with (*) are necessary for the deprecated transpiling support.
-It should be okay to leave them away and just fix any errors related to missing files.

 To upgrade all tools to the latest version, run: `npm update -g`

-After upgrading the tools, all patches mentioned above must be applied again.

 ### Latest csso version